wuuu110/NCO-solvers-for-VRP/README.md

 The development of NCO solvers for VRPs.
 ![Image text](https://github.com/wuuu110/NCO-solvers-for-VRP/blob/main/img-folder/timeline.jpg)

-The data is gathered from Google Scholar and Web of Science with the keywords "Neural Combinatorial Optimization" *OR* "NCO" *OR* "Reinforcement Learning" *OR* "Deep Learning" *OR* "Neural Network" *AND* "Vehicle Routing Problem" *OR* "VRP" *OR* "Traveling Salesman Problem" *OR* "TSP" by the end of 2023.
+These manuscripts are gathered from Google Scholar and Web of Science with the keywords "Neural Combinatorial Optimization" *OR* "NCO" *OR* "Reinforcement Learning" *OR* "Deep Learning" *OR* "Neural Network" *AND* "Vehicle Routing Problem" *OR* "VRP" *OR* "Traveling Salesman Problem" *OR* "TSP" by the end of 2023.
 Following the initial data collection, a meticulous examination of each literature piece is conducted to precisely define its scope within the realm of NCO.

 # Table of Contents (Follow the Taxonomy in the Paper) 📚
 [Learning to Construct (L2C) solvers](#Learning-to-Construct-L2C-solvers)